-Ron Finkle Electrical Services happy to to replace any knob and tube wiring with little evasion to the original structure of the building.
+At Ron Finkle Electrical Services, our knob and tube wiring electricians are happy to to replace any knob and tube wiring with little evasion to the original structure of the building.

 From the late 1960’s to mid 1970’s aluminum wiring was commonly used to wire housing instead of the copper wiring we use today.

 The actual aluminum wiring does not pose a problem, problems arise at the wire connection points.
 Aluminum expands and contracts when it’s heated and cooled which causes fasteners to loosen.
 Aluminum also oxidizes easily and the oxide is a poor conductor.
 This can cause overheating at the connection points.
 Further problems can arise if wires become brittle and break.